Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting.md

 library(dplyr)
 ```

-It seems like we have scured the dplyr package.
+It seems like we have secured the dplyr package.

 \#2 understand your variables.

-here we can use str() again to check out which variables we need to
+Here we can use str() again to check out which variables we need to
 filter for our question.

 ``` r